 Operating loss and operating loss per diluted share are non-GAAP performance measures.
 United's management believes that operating performance is useful in analyzing the company's financial performance trends since it excludes items that are non-recurring in nature and therefore most of the discussion in this section will refer to operating performance measures.
-A reconciliation of these operating performance measures to GAAP performance measures is included in the table on pages 32 and 33.
+A reconciliation of these operating performance measures to GAAP performance measures is included in the table on pages 33 and 34.

 United's markets have been severely disrupted by the weak housing market which resulted in the buildup of surplus housing and finished lot inventory, which has put considerable stress on the residential construction portion of United's loan portfolio.
 The weak economic conditions spread beyond the housing market, pushing unemployment to levels not seen in decades, which negatively impacted the rest of United's loan portfolio.
-As a result, United reported a net loss of \$346 million in 2010, which included non-cash charges of \$211 million for goodwill impairment, a \$7.18 million partial fraud loss recovery, net of tax, as well as a \$30.0 million after-tax loss from the transaction with Fletcher, which is described on page 34.
+As a result, United reported a net loss of \$502 million in 2010, which included non-cash charges of \$211 million for goodwill impairment, a tax charge of \$157 million to recognize a full valuation allowance on United's net deferred tax asset as of December 31, 2010, a \$11.8 million partial fraud loss recovery, net of tax, as well as a \$45.3 million loss from the transaction with Fletcher, which is described on page 35.
 This compared to a net loss of \$228 million in 2009, which included non-cash charges of \$95 million for goodwill impairment, a \$1.8 million charge for a reduction in workforce, net of tax, and an after-tax gain of \$7.06 million for the acquisition of Southern Community Bank ("SCB").
-United's net operating loss from continuing operations for 2010 was \$143 million, which excludes goodwill impairment and the partial fraud loss recovery, compared to a net operating loss from continuing operations of \$139 million for the twelve months ended December 31, 2009, which excludes goodwill impairment, severance costs and the gain on acquisition.
-Diluted operating loss from continuing operations per common share was \$1.62 for the year ended December 31, 2010, compared with a diluted operating loss per common share of \$2.47 for 2009.
-The goodwill impairment charge represented \$2.23 of loss per share.
-In addition, the partial loss recovery resulted in a gain of \$.08 per share bringing the total loss to \$3.76 per share.
-In 2009, the gain on acquisition, goodwill impairment charges and severance costs represented \$.12 per share, \$1.58 per share, respectively, for the year, bringing the diluted loss per share to \$3.95.
-The increased loss from 2009 reflected higher foreclosed property costs and the additional
+United's net operating loss from continuing operations for 2010 was \$305 million, which excludes goodwill impairment and the partial fraud loss recovery, compared to a net operating loss from continuing operations of \$139 million for the twelve months ended December 31, 2009, which excludes goodwill impairment, severance costs and the gain on acquisition.
+Diluted operating loss from continuing operations per common share was \$16.64 for the year ended December 31, 2010, compared with a diluted operating loss per common share of \$12.37 for 2009.
+The goodwill impairment charge represented \$11.13 of loss per share.
+In addition, the partial loss recovery resulted in a gain of \$.62 per share bringing the total loss to \$27.09 per share.
+In 2009, the gain on acquisition, goodwill impairment charges and severance costs represented \$.58 per share bringing the total loss to \$27.09 per share.
+In 2009, the ga